 '''

-% module load intel-compilers-latest mpt/2.02
+% module load intel-compilers-latest mpt/2.04

-% module load scsl/1.6.1.0-sgi402r1

 '''

 Note: The above commands are for example use only; the actual release numbers may vary depending on the version of the software you are using.
 See the release notes that are distributed with your system for the pertinent release version numbers.